Skip to main content

 FLOWER Beauty Blush Bomb Color Drops

-A liquid blush that melts into the skin — just blend with your fingers (which is how brand-owner Drew Barrymore applies it in her adorable tutorial).
-The super long-lasting formula has a dewy finish for a sun-kissed glow that looks best for dry skin.
-Plus, it’s already racking up accolades, including a Glamour Beauty Award.
+A liquid blush that melts into the skin—just blend with your fingers (which is how brand founder Drew Barrymore applies).
+The long-lasting formula has a dewy finish for a sun-kissed glow.
+Plus, it’s racked up accolades, including a Glamour Beauty Award.

 At a glance